alyaaleksandrova7/ONLINE-SHOP-SALES-ANALYSIS/README.md

 ```
 AOV remains stable across most months, with a noticeable peak in November, suggesting possible seasonal or promotional effects.
 Order volume is mostly stable with slight seasonal variations.
 October seems slightly higher; November 2024 is abnormal, likely due to missing data or more expensive items.

-3. Top-5 products by revenue
+3. Top-5 Products by Revenue
 ```sql
 WITH cte AS (
     SELECT